 A Comprehensive Approach

 Every day, 2500 teens use a prescription drug to get high for the first time.
-And in York County, 13% of our high school youth said they had used prescription drugs without permission or a prescription (Maine Youth Integrated Health Survey, 2015).
+And in York County, 10% of our high school youth said they had used pain medicine without a prescription (Maine Youth Integrated Health Survey, 2017).
 And, we know that 70% of people who abuse painkillers get them from a relative or friend (CDC, 2011).

 Our work is to help parents understand the dangers, doctors help patients use prescriptions wisely and all of us restrict youth access to legal drugs as well as illegal.
 Also, because of the heroin overdoses among young adults in our area, we work with others in our communities to help the public understand the connection between youth prescription opioid abuse and later heroin abuse.
 In May 2015, CTBH was a part of two community forums on the growth of the heroin problem in Maine.

 Med Return Boxes and Drug Take Back Days

 The Choose To Be Healthy area has 6 MedReturn Drop boxes for 24/7 safe and anonymous disposal at the following police departments:

 The Maine Sheriffs’ Association, the National Drug Enforcement Agency, our local DEA Agent and our local police departments work together to coordinate the disposal of unwanted medicine twice a year at local Drug Take Back Days.
 CTBH helps promote and fund this effort.

 You can also follow these simple steps to dispose of most medicines in the household trash: